abogdanova/SwarmGE/README.md

 `Grow` initialisation generates a randomly built derivation tree where no branch extends *past* the depth limit.

-*__NOTE__ that `Grow` is analogous to random derivation tree initialisation, i.e. no branch in the tree is __forced__ to reach the specified depth.*
+*__NOTE__ that `Grow` is analogous to random derivation tree initialisation, i.e. no branch in the tree is __forced__ to reach the specified depth.
+Depending on how the grammar is written, this can result in a very high probability of small trees being generated, regardless of the specified depth limit.*

 Activate with:

     --initialisation rhh

-or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.
+or by setting the parameter `INITIALISATION` to `rhh` in either a parameters file or in the params dictionary.

 RHH initialisation generates pairs of solutions using both `full` and `grow` methods for a ramped range of depths.
 The maximum initialisation depth is set with the flag:

     --max_init_tree_depth [INT]

-or by setting the parameter `MAX_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum depth to which derivation trees are to be initialised.
+or by setting the parameter `MAX_INIT_TREE_DEPTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum depth to which derivation trees are to be initialised.
 The default value is set at 10.

 By default in PonyGE, initialisation ramping _begins_ at a depth where sufficient unique solutions can be generated for the number of required solutions at that depth [Nicolau & Fenton, 2016].
 However, this value can be over-written in favor of a user-defined minimum ramping depth.
 This can be set with the flag:

     --min_init_tree_depth [INT]

-or by setting the parameter `MIN_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the minimum depth from which derivation trees are to be initialised.
+or by setting the parameter `MIN_INIT_TREE_DEPTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the minimum depth from which derivation trees are to be initialised.

+*__NOTE__ that RHH initialisation with the use of a grammar-based mapping process such as GE can potentially result in a high number of duplicate individuals in the initial generation, resulting from a potentially high number of very small solutions [Nicolau & Fenton, 2016, Fagan et al., 2016].
+As such, caution is advised when using RHH initialisation in grammar-based systems, as particular care needs to be given to grammar design in order to minimise this effect [Fagan et al., 2016].*

 ###Position Independent Grow (PI Grow)